Oregand/Oregand.github.io/CA660/CheatSheet.md

 ##### Q2 A

+What is Occam’s Razor?
+How can you explain it using Bayes Theorem?

 ##### Q2 B

+Suppose you have a set of objects which all belong to the same class.
+The objects are described by one feature value x which can have any integer value in the range -INF to +INF.
+The probability distribution over x for this particular class is shown below.

+The distribution has two parameters `m` and `𝜎`.

+`P(x) ∝ exp((𝑥 − 𝑚)^2 / 2𝜎^2)`

+Suppose you wished to learn what the value of m was.
+Suppose you were given one object belonging to the class and it had feature value x=5.
+What is the posterior distribution over all possible values of m?
+Assume 𝜎is known.

 ##### Q2 C

+Suppose you are now given an additional object belonging to the class and this additional object has feature value x=3.
+What is the posterior distribution over m now?
+Explain using Bayes Theorem how you calculated it.

 ##### Q2 D

+Suppose you did not know the value of 𝜎, how would you estimate it given the two objects in parts (b) and (c)?

 ##### Q2 E

+Suppose there were two different classes with different values for m and 𝜎.
+Sketch a way in which they might overlap.
+How would you estimate the error rates?

 #### Q3

 ##### Q3 A

+Explain what the elements of the covariance matrix are.
+What does the covariance matrix look like for different levels of complexity of the Multivariate Normal Distribution?
+You can assume there are two feature values.

 ##### Q3 B